jtsage/node-simple-osc-lib/README.md

 Additionally the `wasProcessed` will be set true if the message was covered.

-The following example enables all current X32 extra processing - if you are only interesting in a subset you can set `activeNodeTypes` and `activeRegularTypes` to only process what you care about.
+The following example enables all current X32 extra processing - if you are only interesting in a subset you can set to only process what you care about.

 ### Example